Skip to content

 PEERS=10.0.42.102:8080,10.0.42.103:8080,10.0.42.104:8080,10.0.42.105:8080

-ADDR is this node’s own address.
+ADDR is this node’s own address and ID.
 PEERS is a comma-separated list of the other nodes’ addresses.
 Each node listens on port 8080.
-The cluster is static; membership doesn’t change in this stage.
+The cluster is static: membership doesn’t change in this stage.

 All nodes start as followers.
 If a follower doesn’t receive heartbeats within the election timeout (randomized between 500-1,000ms), it becomes a candidate and starts an election.